 Site to Site Only SD-WAN Explained

 Site to Site SD-WAN solutions communicate from edge device to edge device using instructions from a centralized orchestrator.
 The primary purpose of a Site to Site solution is to displace or augment an existing private network.
 Using this strategy, we can increase bandwidth, create automated failover, and performance optimization over a private/public network while reducing costs.
 Setting up a new site is simple: order commodity grade Internet connections, install your box and register it on the centralized orchestrator and you are connected.
 Site to Site SD-WAN solutions usually include an orchestrator hosted on a server in your datacenter or HQ location, and hardened remote edge appliances that perform the routing and monitoring.
 Typical configurations allow the solution to act as a NATing firewall which most times will displace any current firewalls.
 The Site to Site architecture automatically creates meshed VPN connections to associated sites making deployment relatively painless even for the most complex multi-site organizations.
 All edge devices and the orchestrator are purchased and managed locally giving complete control to local IT.
-If you are using VPN tunnel across the Internet for connectivity between sites now, a Site to Site model can make this configuration more robust by providing multiple paths to all locations.
+If you are using private MPLS/VPLS or VPN tunnels across the Internet for connectivity between sites now, a Site to Site model can make this configuration more robust by providing multiple paths to all locations.

 Complimentary SD-WAN Solution Guide

 (featuring Bigleaf & VeloCloud)